plops/cl-cpp-generator2/example/127_opencv_amd/README.md

    detection code to detect ArUco markers in the video feed from the webcam.

-7. Generate a Charuco Board: Create a program that can generate a Charuco board and display it on the screen.
-This is a first step to calibrating the camera.

-8. Detect Charuco Board: Write a program that can detect the Charuco board from an image or video feed.
-This will help you understand how to detect complex patterns.

-9. Calibrate Camera using Charuco Board: Write a program that uses the detected Charuco board to calibrate the camera.
+7. Calibrate Camera using Charuco Board: Write a program that uses the detected Charuco board to calibrate the camera.
 This will be a crucial part of your final program.